grrywlsn/plexify/README.md

 # Plexify

-A tool to sync playlists from **[music-social.com](https://music-social.com)** into a Plex music library. [music-social.com](https://music-social.com) is a third-party service many Plexify users already use; it can aggregate playlists from sources such as Spotify and Apple Music.
+A tool to sync playlists from **[music-social.com](https://music-social.com)** into a Plex music library. [music-social.com](https://music-social.com) is a third-party service; it can aggregate playlists from sources such as Spotify and Apple Music.

 Run it as a CLI or on a schedule (e.g. cron).
-By default Plexify uses **https://music-social.com**.
-You need Plex credentials plus a music-social.com username or playlist id(s); set `MUSIC_SOCIAL_URL` only if you use another compatible API base (e.g. self-hosted).
+You need Plex credentials plus a music-social.com username or playlist id(s).

 **Stateless:** Each run is independent.
 Plexify does not write a local database, cache file, or sync manifest.
-It reads the current source playlists from the configured API, matches against Plex, and updates Plex playlists over the API.
+It reads the current source playlists from music-social.com, matches against the Plex server library, and updates Plex playlists over the API.
 The only durable “state” is whatever Plex already stores for those playlists.
 Optional `.env` in the working directory is just configuration input (same as environment variables).

 > [!IMPORTANT]
 > **Public vs unlisted:** `MUSIC_SOCIAL_USERNAME` only discovers playlists that are **public** on the service (the same set as `GET /users/{username}/playlists.json`). **Unlisted** playlists are not listed there; add their ids explicitly with `MUSIC_SOCIAL_PLAYLIST_ID`.